 Complementary colors are opposite each other on the color wheel.
 These types of color schemes add drama.
 Complementary colors enhance the temperature of each other, which adds interest and energy when trim complements the background color.
 To get the most out of this scheme, use a warm color against a cool shade or add contrasting accessories inside to highlight the color of the walls.

-Your local True Value hardware store experts can answer any questions you have about both exterior and interior paint color combinations and point you in the right direction, based on your preferences.
-So bring in ideas and pictures of interiors and exteriors you like.
+Your local True Value® hardware experts can answer questions you have about both exterior and interior paint color combinations and point you in the right direction, based on your preferences.
+Bring in ideas and pictures of interiors and exteriors you like.
 While you're there, you can pick up a Custom Mixed Color Sample to try a few colors on the tree house walls.
 You can also pick up Idea Cards that have pre-determined palettes ready for you.